-aNewDomain.net — Elio Motors‘ Elio car is a $6,800 vehicle with a major Wow! factor.
-The tandem three-wheeler is capable of getting 84 miles per gallon, says Elio CEO Paul Elio.
-It won’t be in production until 2015, so our Lamont Wood, Kerry Kinsey and Gina Smith took a closer look.
-Find specs and a video below.
+aNewDomain.net — Elio Motors‘ Elio car is a $6,800 tandem three-wheeler vehicle that’s capable of getting 84 miles per gallon, says CEO Paul Elio.
+It won’t be in production until next year, so our Lamont Wood, Kerry Kinsey and Gina Smith took a closer look at CES 2014.

 Reps hanging around the Elio booth at CES 2014 made a point of telling our edit director Gina Smith that comedian Jay Leno wants to be first in line to get a $6,800 Elio car when it rolls off the production line in 2015.